Polish space: Radon spaces

-A Radon space, named after Johann Radon, is a topological space on which every Borel probability measure on M is inner regular.
-Since a probability measure is globally finite, and hence a locally finite measure, every probability measure on a Radon space is also a Radon measure.
-In particular a separable complete metric space (M, d) is a Radon space.
+A Radon space (named after Johann Radon) is a topological space on which every Borel probability measure is inner regular.
+Since a probability measure is globally finite, and hence locally finite, every probability measure on a Radon space is also a Radon measure.
+In particular, a separable complete metric space is a Radon space.

 Every Suslin space is a Radon space.

 Polish groups

-A Polish group is a topological group G that is also a Polish space, in other words homeomorphic to a separable complete metric space.
+A Polish group is a topological group that is also a Polish space; in other words, a group homeomorphic to a separable complete metric space.
 There are several classic results of Banach, Freudenthal and Kuratowski on homomorphisms between Polish groups.
-Firstly, Banach's argument applies mutatis mutandis to non-Abelian Polish groups: if G and H are separable metric spaces with G Polish, then any Borel homomorphism from G to H is continuous.
-Secondly, there is a version of the open mapping theorem or the closed graph theorem due to Kuratowski: a continuous surjective homomorphism of a Polish group G onto another Polish group H is an open mapping; a homomorphism between Polish groups is continuous if and only if its graph is closed.
+Firstly, if $G$ and $H$ are separable metric spaces with $G$ Polish, then any Borel homomorphism from $G$ to $H$ is continuous.
+Secondly, there is a version of the open mapping theorem or the closed graph theorem due to Kuratowski: a continuous surjective homomorphism of a Polish group onto another Polish group is an open mapping; a homomorphism between Polish groups is continuous if and only if its graph is closed.
 As a result, it is a remarkable fact about Polish groups that Baire-measurable mappings (i.e., for which the preimage of any open set has the property of Baire) that are homomorphisms between them are automatically continuous.
-The group of homeomorphisms of the Hilbert cube [0,1]^{N} is a universal Polish group, in the sense that every Polish group is isomorphic to a closed subgroup of it.
+The group of homeomorphisms of the Hilbert cube $[0,1]^\N$ is a universal Polish group, in the sense that every Polish group is isomorphic to a closed subgroup of it.